instadw/instadwell-blog/_posts/2026-4-16-pg-in-saravanampatti-coimbatore-2026-top-10-coliving-pgs.md

 ### 2. Power Stability and Voltage Fluctuations

 Saravanampatti experiences occasional unscheduled outages and severe voltage fluctuations, which can damage expensive electronics.
-A reliable power backup solution like a generator or high-capacity inverter is mandatory for anyone working in tech.
+So choose a property with reliable power backup solution like a generator or high-capacity inverter.

 ### 3. The Pan-Indian Food Perspective